biya-coin/biyaliquid-docs/.gitbook/developers-cosmwasm/local-development-guide.md

 Here are the main differences between a `local` and `testnet` development/deployment

-* You can use our [Injective Testnet Faucet](https://testnet.faucet.injective.network) to get testnet funds to your address,
+* You can use our [Biyaliquid Testnet Faucet](https://testnet.faucet.biyaliquid.network) to get testnet funds to your address,
-* You can use the [Injective Testnet Explorer](https://testnet.explorer.injective.network/smart-contracts/code/) to query your transactions and get more details,
+* You can use the [Biyaliquid Testnet Explorer](https://testnet.explorer.biyaliquid.network/smart-contracts/code/) to query your transactions and get more details,
-* When you are using `injectived` you have to specify the `testnet` rpc using the `node` flag `--node=https://testnet.sentry.tm.injective.network:443`
+* When you are using `biyaliquidd` you have to specify the `testnet` rpc using the `node` flag `--node=https://testnet.sentry.tm.biyaliquid.network:443`
-* Instead of using `injective-1` as a `chainId` you should use `injective-888` i.e the `chain-id` flag should now be `--chain-id="injective-888"`
+* Instead of using `biyaliquid-1` as a `chainId` you should use `biyaliquid-888` i.e the `chain-id` flag should now be `--chain-id="biyaliquid-888"`
-* You can use the [Injective Testnet Explorer](https://testnet.explorer.injective.network/smart-contracts/code/) to find information about the `codeId` of the uploaded smart contracts OR find your instantiated smart contract
+* You can use the [Biyaliquid Testnet Explorer](https://testnet.explorer.biyaliquid.network/smart-contracts/code/) to find information about the `codeId` of the uploaded smart contracts OR find your instantiated smart contract

-You can read more on the `injectived` and how to use it to query/send transactions against `testnet` [using-injectived.md](../developers/injectived/use.md "mention").
+You can read more on the `biyaliquidd` and how to use it to query/send transactions against `testnet` [using-biyaliquidd.md](../developers/biyaliquidd/use.md "mention").